speced/bikeshed/docs/definitions-autolinks.md

 * "argument" definitions must define what method or constructor they're relative to.
 * "dict-member" definitions must define what dictionary they're relative to.
 * "except-field" and "exception-code" definitions must define what exception they're relative to.
+* "enum-value" definitions must define what enum they're relative to
-* "element-attr" definitions must define what element they're relative to.
+* "element-attr" and "element-state" definitions must define what element they're relative to.
+* "attr-value" definitions must define what element and attribute they're relative to.
 * "descriptor" definitions must define what at-rule they're relative to.
     (This happens automatically if you add a "For" line to the descdef table.)
 * "value" definitions must define what property, descriptor, at-rule, type, selector, or function they're relative to.